bhanukad610/Sinhala-Song-Lyrics-Search-Engine/README.md

 8. 'title-en' - title in english
 9. 'Visits' - number of visits to the song

+### Directory
+├── Corpus : original data, the processed data and the python script to put to Elasticsearch
+├── Flask_app : Backend of the search engine
+├── lyrics : Python scripts used to prepare the corpus

 ### Quick start
 #### Pre requesists :
 - Python, flask, requests library and Elasticsearch needed in your PC.